 Others suggest, less ominously, that goals aren’t worth setting because no matter what, they are hard for humans to follow, and opportunities and growth best come more spontaneously.

 Though goals aren’t perfect, they can be a start to creating better lives for ourselves.
 Goal setting gives a concrete plan of action versus a mere desire.
-Everyone wants to be better in 2019, including me, and goal-setting is one way to get started.
+Everyone wants to be better in the new year, including me, and goal-setting is one way to get started.

 By Ashley Manzo